DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 The DHTMLX MCP server covers all major DHTMLX products, not only DHTMLX Diagram.
 The same endpoint and configuration steps apply regardless of which component you are working with.
 :::

-## Where MCP server helps with Diagram
+## Diagram work the MCP server speeds up

-The MCP server indexes the full DHTMLX Diagram documentation.
-Common scenarios where the MCP server is useful:
+DHTMLX Diagram's documentation lives in the MCP server's index.
+Developers query it for things such as:

 - Looking up the current API for [shapes](shapes/default_shapes.md), [lines](/lines/), [groups](/groups/), or [swimlanes](/swimlanes/).
 - Generating ready-to-run Diagram code based on a description.